FairuzRaihanArdion/VirlySentry_SourceCodeScanner/README.md

 <img width="3692" height="2160" alt="example" src="https://github.com/user-attachments/assets/2d532fc3-32a1-4f5e-88ed-d6c851e36a21" />

-What is purpose of this tools?
- -> to scanning source code Web Application before launching, or bug hunting purposes.

 VirlySentry is a static source code security scanner designed to run before a website/application is listed for production or as a gate in a CI/CD pipeline.
 It scans an entire source tree, flags vulnerable code patterns